collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 What turn does Lightning Greaves usually get cast?

-Does casting Lightning Greaves correlate with winning?
+Does casting Lightning Greaves actually correlate with winning?

-Is Lightning Greaves legal in Commander?
+Is Lightning Greaves banned anywhere relevant?